jphaugla/datastax-bank-techday/docsrc/content/index.md

 ### What is included?

+This asset includes the following:
+ - A Structured Streaming application that takes data from X and does XYZ.
-A Powerpoint presentation will walk the prospect through DSE Spark Structured Streaming and the use case.
+ - A Powerpoint presentation that walks users through DSE Spark Structured Streaming code and the use case
+ - Kafka
+ - Notebooks that show X Y and Z
+ - Web application on port 8081 that does X Y Z

 ### Business Take Aways